LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Overview of Baseline Protocols: and

-We note that \google requires the server to compute a PRG function on \emph{each} of reconstructed seeds to recover the aggregated masks, which incurs the overhead of $O(N^2)$ (see more details in Section~\ref{sec:analysis}) and dominates the overall execution time of the protocol~\cite{bonawitz2017practical,MLSYS2019_bd686fd6}. \googlep reduces the overhead of mask reconstructions from $O(N^2)$ to $O(N\log{N})$ by replacing the complete communication graph of \google with a sparse random graph of degree $O(\log{N})$ to reduce both communication and computation loads.
-Reconstructing pairwise random masks in \google and \googlep poses major bottlenecks in scaling to a large number of users.
-To overcome such computational bottleneck, we introduce the \scheme protocol which enables the server to recover the aggregate-mask of all surviving users in one shot, while maintaining the same privacy and dropout-resiliency guarantees.
+We note that \google requires the server to compute a PRG function on \emph{each} of the reconstructed seeds to recover the aggregated masks, which incurs the overhead of $O(N^2)$ (see more details in Section~\ref{sec:analysis}) and dominates the overall execution time of the protocol~\cite{bonawitz2017practical,MLSYS2019_bd686fd6}. \googlep reduces the overhead of mask reconstructions from $O(N^2)$ to $O(N\log{N})$ by replacing the complete communication graph of \google with a sparse random graph of degree $O(\log{N})$ to reduce both communication and computational loads.
+Reconstructing pairwise random masks in \google and \googlep poses a major bottleneck in scaling to a large number of users.

+\begin{remark} (Incompatibility of \google and \googlep with Asynchronous FL). \normalfont It is important to note that \google and \googlep cannot be applied to asynchronous FL as the cancellation of the pairwise random masks based on the key agreement protocol is not guaranteed.
+This is because the users do not know a priori which local models will be aggregated together, hence the masks cannot be designed to cancel out in these protocols.
+We explain this in more detail in Appendix \ref{app:sub:incompatibility}.
+It is also worth noting that a recently proposed protocol known as \FedBuff \cite{nguyen2021federated} enables secure aggregation in asynchronous FL through a trusted execution environment (TEE)-enabled buffer, where the server stores the local models that it receives in this \emph{private} buffer.
+The reliance of \FedBuff on TEEs, however, limits the buffer size in this approach as TEEs have limited memory.
+It would also limit its application to FL settings where TEEs are available. \end{remark}